chanhuhu/fastapi-football-stadium/README.md

 $ (venv) python src/main.py
 ```

-If you want to exit for venv
+If you want to exit venv
 ```
 $ (venv) deactivate
 ```